 These are just 15 of the many popular jazz and blues songs for female vocalists.
 There are countless variations of the genre that are worth also exploring, including Latin jazz songs for females.
 If you can sing jazz like these ladies can, pretty much any pop tune will be a piece of cake, so rest assured that you’re building your musical skills in a versatile way when you work on these tunes.

 Every jazz musician learns this musical language by listening to and imitating those that came before them.
 After learning the vocal lines of the greats, you can go on to create your own melodies and improvisations.
+Put your own spin on these female blue songs and infuse them with some fresh personality.
 YouTube is a treasure trove of jazz performances that you can always come back to when you need some inspiration!

 Have fun exploring the infinite potential of jazz, and I look forward to hearing the next female jazz vocal star!